Overview of Services

 Curt Campbell, MPT

 Curt received his Master's degree in Physical Therapy from the University of Washington.
 He has received special training in neurological disorders including Multiple Sclerosis, Parkinson's Disease and Vestibular (balance) disorders.
 He has special interests in manual, neurologic and vestibular therapy and is currently seeking certification as an MS Certified Specialist.
 Curt sees MS clients on-site at the Dean Neurological Institute and Spine Center.
 Curt provides evaluations for manual and power wheelchairs and other assistive technology.
-For more information about Dean Physical Therapy, please visit our Physical Therapy section.
+For more information about Physical Therapy, please visit our Physical Therapy section.

 Michelle Dahlie, OTR/L

 Michelle graduated from the University of Wisconsin-Madison in 2002 with bachelor’s degrees in Occupational Therapy and Spanish.
 She has worked in inpatient rehabilitation, nursing homes, alcohol and drug rehab, and outpatient settings.
 She has experience in both neurological and upper extremity orthopedic conditions.
-For more information about Dean Occupational Therapy, please visit our Occupational Therapy section.
+For more information about Occupational Therapy, please visit our Occupational Therapy section.

 Doreen Dybevik, RN